-Windermere Real Estate is proud to partner with Gardner Economics on this analysis of the Oregon and Southwest Washington real estate market.
+Windermere Real Estate is proud to partner with Gardner Economics on this analysis of the Western Washington real estate market.
 This report is designed to offer insight into the realities of the housing market.
-Numbers alone do not always give an accurate picture of local economic conditions; therefore our goal is to provide an explanation of what the statistics mean and how they impact the Oregon and Southwest Washington housing economy.
+Numbers alone do not always give an accurate picture of local economic conditions; therefore our goal is to provide an explanation of what the statistics mean and how they impact the Western Washington housing economy.
 We hope that this information may assist you with making an informed real estate decision.
 For further information about the real estate market in your area, please contact your Windermere agent.

 Regional Real Estate

 It was a funny summer.
 Interest rates started to climb in June, and this certainly had an effect on the housing market with sales increasing nicely.
 What was also pleasing to see was a corresponding growth in listing activity.

 As compared to September of 2012, listings in the region are up by 7.5 percent, and are now 12.4 percent higher than seen at the end of the second quarter of 2013.

 The greatest growth in listings was seen in Snohomish County, which saw a remarkable 36 percent increase in units for sale when compared to a year ago.
 Every other county measured increases in the single digits, with just three counties reporting fewer homes for sale than a year ago.
 These were Skagit (-3%), and Cowlitz and Jefferson which each saw available inventories less than one percent lower than a year ago.